-The report sets out the remuneration and accrued pension benefits of the Senior Leadership Team members of the College.
+The report sets out the remuneration and accrued pension benefits of the Senior Management Team members of the College.
+Other than the Principal, no other member of the Board is remunerated.

-Information on the number of College employees (including Senior Leadership Team members) whose total actual remuneration was £60,000 or more is set out in Note 7 of the financial statements.
+Information on the number of College employees (including Senior Management Team members) whose total actual remuneration was £60,000 or more is set out in Note 7 of the financial statements.
 The information is disclosed in salary bandings of £10,000 above £60,000.
 The following report has been prepared in accordance with the regulations.